> ALARM // POST_03

 > 5. THE WAY OUT

-If you're building something new — take a junior along for the ride.
-Give them hard problems and real ownership.
-Not as charity but because the company you build will be better for it.
-Law firms have known this for generations — a newly qualified solicitor costs more than they generate, absorbed consciously as a cost of survival.
-A firm with no pipeline is a firm one generation from extinction.
-The knowledge walks out when the partners retire and there is nothing behind it.
-Tech needs to make the same calculation.
+If you're building something new, take a junior along for the ride and give them hard problems and real ownership, because the company you build will be better for it, not as charity.
+Law firms have understood this for generations.
+A newly qualified solicitor costs more than they generate, and the firm absorbs that loss deliberately as a structural cost of staying alive, because a firm with no pipeline is a firm one generation from extinction when the partners retire and there's nothing behind them.

-The junior you bring in today is the senior engineer, the founder, the angel investor of the next cycle.
-Fund that cycle intentionally or pay for it on your tax bill.
+Build things that solve problems users have, and bring people with you.
+The junior you bring in today is the senior engineer, the founder, the angel investor of the next cycle, and that cycle either gets funded intentionally by the people building now or it doesn't happen at all.